H4x0rSpooky/PKMN-ORAS-Plugin/README.md

 ## Introduction
 **Pokémon CTRPluginFramework**

-This is a Plugin for Pokémon Omega Ruby, Alpha Sapphire and XY is on it's way.
-(Other support will be added in the future!)
+This is a Plugin for Pokémon Omega Ruby, Alpha Sapphire and Pokémon X and Y support is on it's way!
 > Updates will follow any time

 ## Installation